dmorilha/netlify/posts/merry-christmas.rst

 .. class:: lead

-A kind person once told me to read everything, and that why we are now here...
-Merry Christmas.
+A kind person once told me to read everything, and that is why we are now here...
+Merry Christmas!